ThanAid/Chord-Estimation-Thesis/README.md

 * Trains the model for additional tasks using transfer learning.
 Adjust parameters as needed for each task.

 #### 4. `inference.py`
 This script runs inference on the trained 2D model to predict chords.
-It includes fixes to ensure 7 chords are handled correctly.

 **Usage**:
 ```bash